-Development of the AODTS-NMDS will be directed by the requirements of the National Drug Strategic Framework 2004-05 to 2009-10, the IGCD AODTS-NMDS Strategic Plan 2003-04 to 2006-07, the IGCD and the IGCD AODTS-NMDS WG.
-For the 2004-05 to 2006-07 collections the emphasis is on consolidating the existing AODTS NMDS.
-Enhancements to existing data elements may include refining data definitions and data domains, and modifying the directions in the 'guide for use' sections etc, as stakeholders identify problems.
+Development of the AODTS-NMDS will be directed by the requirements of the National Drug Strategic Framework 2004-05 to 2009-10, the IGCD AODTS-NMDS Strategic Plan, the IGCD and the IGCD AODTS-NMDS WG.

+For the 2004-05 to 2007-08 collections the emphasis was on consolidating the existing AODTS-NMDS.
+Enhancements to existing data elements may include refining data definitions and value domains, and modifying the directions in the 'guide for use' sections etc, as stakeholders identify problems.
 Future development will include amending existing data elements and formulating new data elements when the need arises.
-During 2006, the AIHW, in conjunction with the Working Group for the National Opioid Pharmacotherapy Statistics Annual Data (NOPSDA) collection will be working towards improving the collection and reporting of opioid maintenance pharmacotherapy treatment data.
+During 2007, the AIHW, in conjunction with the Working Group for the National Opioid Pharmacotherapy Statistics Annual Data (NOPSAD) collection will be working towards improving the collection and reporting of opioid pharmacotherapy treatment data.
 The NOPSAD data together with those from the AODTS-NMDS will provide a fuller picture of alcohol and other drug treatment services in Australia.